michael2012z/BitBible/README.md

 BitBible is a bit I contribute to God the Father almighty.

-It contains a collection of utilities to read Holy Bible, in the way of a hacker/programmer likes.
+It contains a collection of utilities to read Holy Bible, in the way a hacker/programmer likes.

 ## Bibles in Markdown
 Following versions are ready now: